sammchardy/python-binance/README.rst

 Sockets are handled through a Socket Manager `BinanceSocketManager`.
 Multiple socket connections can be made through the manager.
+Only one instance of each socket type will be created, i.e. only one BNBBTC Depth socket can be created and there can be both a BNBBTC Depth and a BNBBTC Trade socket open at once.

 Socket connections pass a callback function to receive messages.
 Messages are received are dictionary objects relating to the message formats defined in the `Binance API documentation <https://www.binance.com/restapipub.html#wss-endpoint>`_.